The Correct Name For P2o5 Is Finally Revealed – Chemists Don’t Want You To Miss This!

 Ever wondered what the “official” name for P₂O₅ is?

 You’ve probably seen that little black box of sweet‑tasting powder on the back of a grocery bag or a bottle of “phosphoric acid” at the pharmacy.
+Consider this: the name you’re looking for?
 When a chemist flips the label, the abbreviation P₂O₅ pops up.
-Here's the thing — the name you’re looking for?
-That said, it’s a bit of a misnomer, and that’s why the whole thing can feel like a math problem you’re not sure how to solve.
+It’s a bit of a misnomer, and that’s why the whole thing can feel like a math problem you’re not sure how to solve.
 Let’s break it down, straighten out the confusion, and figure out what you should actually be calling that stuff.

 What Is P₂O₅?